bkeepers/git-history/article.md

 	$ git filter-branch --subdirectory-filter client -- --all

-Many people use different emails emails for personal and work projects, which can easily result in commits to a repository using the wrong email address.
+Many people use different emails for personal and work projects, which can easily result in commits to a repository using the wrong email address.
 The `--env-filter` can modify basic metadata about a commit, such as author information or the commit date.

 	$ git filter-branch --env-filter '
 	  if [ $GIT_AUTHOR_EMAIL = personal@example.com ];